-By Anne Primm The Knox County School Board of Education's Endof-Month Work Session was called to order by Chairwoman Patti Bounds on Monday, October 30, 2017.
-The first item on the agenda was a review and discussion of the Great Schools Partnership "Best Schools in the South" Campaign.
-Vice President of Operations at the Great Schools Partnership Stephanie Welch addressed the board concerning the results of the "Best Schools in the South" campaign.
-Seven thousand surveys were taken from broad demographic groups across Knox County.
-Welch stated, "We had enough responses to make assumptions about our data."
-Knox County Schools considers to be a "Best Teacher" and "What are Best Teacher practices?"
-She further asked if these practices were the same for 17 students as for 27 students.
-Vice Chair Amber Rountree thanked Welch for providing the feedback.
-Rountree also commented on Math being a priority in Spanish speaking populations in Knoxville and elsewhere.
-Her summation was that Spanish-speaking parents want the same things that English-speaking parents want for their children.
-Fugate inquired as to what Horn asked about college readiness.
+Board member Susan readiness.
 The professors from colleges such as Pellissippi State have noticed a lack of proficiency primarily in reading and English language skills.
 Business leaders urge that students be introduced to many paths to success, not just college.
 The next topic was a "Discussion and Review of the Opiate Addiction Prevention Campaign" presented by Karen Pershing, executive director of the Knoxvillebased nonprofit Metro Drug Coalition.
 Statistics show that Knox County School students are most involved Board member Terry Hill with alcohol, marijuana, and inquired about expand- tobacco even though overdose deaths from opiates are climbing.
 Pershing stated that in Knox County, it is the parents and the grandparents of the students that are dying from overdoses causing undue stress on surviving children that can affect learning.
 The next agenda item was a "Discussion and Review of Positive Behavior Intervention and Supports (PBIS) and Restorative Practices Initiatives" which is also referred to as restorative discipline.
 This presentation was made by Steve Rudder, senior accountability analyst, and Melissa Massey, executive director of Student Support Services.
 Discipline referrals have decreased due to use of PBIS and Restorative Discipline this school year according to Massey and Rudder.
 Even though the Hispanic population is increasing in Knox County Schools, the number of suspensions is fewer this school year, especially in middle school (and particularly in in-school suspensions.)
-Deathridge interjected that she thinks that student behavior is just as bad as it used to be but principals are afraid to suspend students since they are being "watched." supervisor of Research and Evaluation, gave the presentation to the board.
+Deathridge interjected that she thinks that student behavior is just as bad as it used to be but principals are afraid to suspend students since they The final topic of the evening was the "Findings regarding Principal Preparation through the University of Tennessee Leadership Academy."
+Clint Sattler, are being "watched." supervisor of Research and Evaluation, gave the presentation to the board.
 He started the discussion by asking, "Do we still have a need for such an Academy?"
 Sattler considers the Leadership Academy to be the "Gold Standard" for principal preparation and that the Academy is in high district demand.
 Rountree interjected by saying that although student achievement data is up during the first year after an Academy principal takes over, there is no statistically significant increase after that.
 She followed up by asking if other factors, like length of service as a teacher or admin- a contract between the Knox ticipants of the Academy. istrator prior to attending the Academy, were considered in determining principal quality.
-Sattler said these factors were not taken into consideration.
-Board member Jennifer Owen inquired if having an advanced degree had any impact on success in the Leadership Academy.
-Mr. Sattler replied, "No, it did not."
-Academy and are current- the Leadership Academy ly not principals.
-Sattler's but he wants to investigate answer was three and that a cheaper way to accomplish nine have left the district.
+Sattler said these factors were not taken into consid- Board member Jennifer Owen inquired if having an advanced degree had any impact on success in the Leadership Academy.
+Mr. Sattler replied, "No, it did Mr. McMillan asked how many participants have been through the Leadership Academy and are current- the Leadership Academy nine have left the district.
 Deathridge asked if the Leadership Academy has prepared people to fill leadership positions should they become available.
-Mr. Sattler responded in the affirmative and that 41% of the Leadership Academy graduates have been placed as a head principal and statistically Knox County needs 10.7 principals per year and there are currently 3 principal candidates waiting in the pipeline. was about the existence of County Schools from parthe same thing.
+Mr. Sattler responded in the affirmative and that 41% of the Leadership Academy graduates have been placed as a head principal and statistically Knox County needs 10.7 principals per year and there are currently 3 principal candidates waiting in the pipeline.